Aspose/releases.aspose.com/content/en/words/net/release-notes/2024/aspose-words-for-net-24-8-release-notes.md

 {{< gist "aspose-words-gists" "708ce40a68fac5003d46f6b4acfd5ff1" "convert.cs" >}}
 {{< gist "aspose-words-gists" "708ce40a68fac5003d46f6b4acfd5ff1" "convert-stream.cs" >}}

-The ConvertToImages group of methods are designed to transform documents into images, with each page being converted into a separate image file.
+The **ConvertToImages** group of methods are designed to transform documents into images, with each page being converted into a separate image file.
 These methods also convert PDF documents directly to fixed-page formats without loading them into the document model (using our pdf2word plugin), which enhances both performance and accuracy.

-Using ImageSaveOptions.PageSet, you can specify a particular set of pages to convert into images.
+Using **ImageSaveOptions.PageSet**, you can specify a particular set of pages to convert into images.
 {{< gist "aspose-words-gists" "708ce40a68fac5003d46f6b4acfd5ff1" "convert-to-images.cs" >}}
 {{< gist "aspose-words-gists" "708ce40a68fac5003d46f6b4acfd5ff1" "convert-to-images-from-stream.cs" >}}
 {{< gist "aspose-words-gists" "708ce40a68fac5003d46f6b4acfd5ff1" "convert-to-images-stream.cs" >}}